DUNE/lbne-build/doc/wp.md

 As an additional build-time dependency, `cetbuildtools` breaks the build and use of `art/LArSoft` because of its design and implementation:

-- `cetbuildtools` is tightly coupled to FNAL's 'UPS' package/configuration management system for finding things like GCC, Boost etc.
+- `cetbuildtools` is tightly coupled to FNAL's 'UPS' configuration management system for finding things like GCC, Boost etc.

-- This coupling is such that the user trying to build a package using `cetbuildtools` has no way to make it use system installs of the required packages (including GCC), even if these meet version requirements.
+- This coupling and reliance on `UPS` is such that a user trying to build a package using `cetbuildtools` has no way to make it use system or any other non-`UPS` installs of the required packages, even if these meet all version requirements.

 - `cetbuildtools` is highly specialized on using GCC as the compiler, and subsequently code in `art` has been found to contain GCCisms and code